kztmk/x_Autopost/README.md

 ## Features

-- **Scheduled Posting**: Schedule posts for specific dates and times
+- **Scheduled Posting**: Schedule posts for specific dates and times.
-- **Media Support**: Upload and attach images to your posts
+- **Media Support**: Upload images and videos from Google Drive using their File IDs.
-- **Thread Creation**: Create threaded replies to your own posts
+- **Thread Creation**: Create threaded replies to your own posts.
-- **Multiple Account Management**: Support for multiple X accounts
+- **Multiple Account Management**: Support for multiple X accounts via PropertiesService.
-- **Error Handling**: Comprehensive error logging to spreadsheet and email notifications
+- **Error Handling**: Comprehensive error logging to a dedicated Google Sheet and optional email notifications.
-- **REST API**: Full API support for integration with other services
+- **REST API**: API support for managing authentication, posts, triggers, and archiving.
-- **Archive System**: Archive posted content and errors to separate spreadsheets
+- **Archive System**: Archive posted content and errors to a separate spreadsheet.
+- **Trigger Management**: Create, delete, and check the status of time-based triggers via API.
+- **Automatic Trigger Deletion**: Automatically deletes the posting trigger if no scheduled posts remain.

 ## System Architecture